+Confidential Request

-Confidential Request Wage, Salary and Incentives - Please refer to PAC/4300, Lewis/8, which states that Customer Satisfaction Surveys comprise of total incentive-based compensation and of the Customer Service based compensation and of the actual Cust tomer Service Category are unrelated to Customer Service Surveys, how do pes Company measure customer service?
+Wage, Salary and Incentives - Please refer to PAC/4300, Lewis/8, which states that Customer Satisfaction Surveys comprise Componential of the Customer Service Category.
+If Customer Service Category are unrelated to Customer Service Surveys, how does Company measure customer service?
 What are these other metrics and what percentage/proportion of the total incentive awards do they comprise?